vllm-project/vllm-spyre/docs/contributing/architecture.md

 2. Model worker and model runner
 3. Modeling code

-To better understand how these modifications take place, it's helpful to first consider the state of the native vllm for GPU architecture.
+To better understand these modifications, it's helpful to consider the state of the native vllm for GPU architecture.

 ![vLLM architecture](images/vllm_v1.svg)